Skip to main content

 Fundamentals

-You are feeling the pressure, both physically and perhaps from your employer, to participate in a program.
+You are feeling the pressure, both physically and perhaps from your employer, to participate in a workplace wellness program.
 This experience is a common starting point for a deeper inquiry into your own health and autonomy.

-The question of whether a program is truly voluntary under the (ADA) is a critical one, as it touches upon the very essence of personal health decisions.
+The question of whether a program is truly voluntary under the Americans with Disabilities Act (ADA) is a critical one, as it touches upon the very essence of personal health decisions.
 The architecture of the ADA is built upon the principle of protecting individuals from discrimination based on health status.
 This means that any medical inquiry or examination your employer requests must be part of a program you willingly choose to join.

 The core of a voluntary program is the absence of coercion.
 Your employer cannot require you to participate.
 They cannot penalize you for opting out, for instance, by denying you health coverage or limiting your benefits.
 This protection is the bedrock of the ADA’s stance on wellness initiatives.